gregdionne/mcbasic/examples/README.md

 These are some example programs to evaluate the performance of the compiler.

 ## Benchmark
 The files in the benchmark directory show how well the compiler fares against hand-written assembly routines.
 See the README.md file in that directory to learn more about them.

 ## Jim Gerrie's Programs
-The files in the native and bytecode directories were taken from talented and dedicated programmer Jim Gerrie's GitHub repository at https://github.com/jggames/trs80mc10.
+The files in the native and bytecode directories were taken from talented and dedicated programmer Jim Gerrie.

-Jim Gerrie has perhaps a hundred or so programs for the MC-10 and is a mix of original and ported programs accumulated over the years.
+Jim's repository (at https://github.com/jggames/trs80mc10) has perhaps a hundred or so programs for the MC-10 and is a mix of original and ported programs accumulated over the years.

 Files in the native directory are small enough to be compiled with the "-native" option.
 Files in the bytecode directory were compiled without any options.

 Most programs don't need much work to convert.
 Some speed gains can be had by casting the results of INPUT, VAL, and RND to INT before assignment.

 ### Here are some that are either identical or very close to Jim's current source.